Durvillaea antarctica: Description

 The blades of Durvillaea antarctica are green to golden brown with a leathery texture.
 The honeycomb structure of the blade gives strength and buoyancy.
 This novel structure is thought to be responsible for the wide distribution of this genus, as the kelp is able to float when its holdfast fails.
 It can colonise other coastlines in this manner, and has been shown to carry communities of invertebrates across vast ocean distances from one shore to another.
 Specimens of D. antarctica have been found to float for up to 210 days, during which time high wind speeds transport kelp rafts up to 10,000 km.
 Environmental factors such as temperature, solar radiation and surface winds (all of which vary with latitude) affect buoyancy of rafts and their rate of travel.
 Rafts of D. antarctica are more likely to disperse offshore if plants detach during outgoing tides during autumn and winter.
 It is thought that this 'rafting' with Durvillaea antarctica and other floating seaweeds allowed a wide range of species to recolonise sub-Antarctic shores scoured clean by ice during the last Ice Age.

 The holdfast of D. antarctica is large and is very difficult to remove.
 D. antarctica has to resist forces equivalent to 1100 km/h on land.
 The holdfast failing is usually the result of worms and molluscs which feed on the tissue because of the sheltered habitat it creates.
 It is also common for its host rock to be broken off without the holdfast losing its grip, with this contributing significantly to erosion in some areas.
-Recruitment rates of this species is very low, therefore the ecological impact of harvesting this species is too great.
+Recruitment rates of this species are very low, therefore the ecological impact of harvesting this species is too great.